Covid 19 coronavirus: Air New Zealand slashes jobs, Greg Foran lays it on the line

 It had also made savings from voluntary pay cuts by the board, himself (his $1.65m pay has been cut by $250,000 for the rest of this financial year) and his executive team, and cancelling all incentive payments for staff on individual employment agreements.

-''While these measures help, they only go part of the way to reducing costs to the level we need to be viable in the long-term.''
+"While these measures help, they only go part of the way to reducing costs to the level we need to be viable in the long-term."

 The Government's recently announced wage subsidy may provide some relief which would be helpful, he said.

-''We are working with the Government to determine how the subsidy can be applied in our business and in turn to the benefit of our people.
-The subsidy is, however, a short-term measure and doesn't right-size the business for the future, especially when you consider that even in a year, we will be 30 per cent smaller than we are today,'' he said.
+"We are working with the Government to determine how the subsidy can be applied in our business and in turn to the benefit of our people.
+The subsidy is, however, a short-term measure and doesn't right-size the business for the future, especially when you consider that even in a year, we will be 30 per cent smaller than we are today.

-''But we are grateful that the Government has put in place a scheme that means the cuts to the size of our workforce are not as deep as they may have needed to [be]."
+"But we are grateful that the Government has put in place a scheme that means the cuts to the size of our workforce are not as deep as they may have needed to [be]."

 Foran said burdening the airline with massive debt would significantly lessen its ability to compete with airlines emerging from Covid-19.